 Other state regulations regarding employment criminal background checks include Ban the Box laws.
 These laws restrict the ability of employers to ask about an applicant’s criminal history on a job application.

-If an employer chooses to do this, they must follow the same laws as third-party background check companies.
+If an employer chooses to do this, they must follow the same laws as third-party companies.
 Additionally, employers must get written consent from the job candidate before gaining access to any criminal records.

 How to Perform Background Checks on Potential Employees?